dejay22kar/jay22kar/my-favorites.md

 - _Scheherazade_ by Haruki Murakami
 - _Kino_ by Haruki Murakami
 - _At Peace_ by Claudia Salazar Jimenez (Caution!
 Could be mildly/disturbing)
+- _Where fear goes to read a book_ by Neketra Trivedi

 <h1 align="center"> 🎥 Films and TV shows </h1>